OWASP/www-chapter-m.kumaraswamy-college-of-engineering/index.md

 ---
 layout: col-sidebar
 title:  OWASP M.Kumaraswamy College of Engineering
 tags: Karur M.Kumaraswamy College of Engineering
+meetup-group: owasp-m.kumaraswamy-college-of-engineering
 region: Asia
-meetup-group:owasp-m.kumaraswamy-college-of-engineering

 ---

 ## Welcome

 OWASP M.Kumaraswamy College of Engineering was founded in July,2021.
 We organise Meetups, Webinar and Conferences.
 All these event are open, anyone who is interest can participate.
 We promote on Secure Application Development and share knowleadge on Cyber Security.
 Join our mission to make Cyber Space a Better Place!

 ## Participation